Beware Cupid’s Fraudulent Arrow: How to Protect Your Money and Your Identity from E-Romance Scams

 - Limit how much information about you is shared online.
 Fraudsters use details from social media and dating sites to help socially engineer potential victims.
 They can flirt and create connections based on everything you love if you make those things public.
 As usual, if it seems too good to be true, then it’s time to end the “relationship.”

 - Perform reverse image searches on somebody you connect with online.
 Check out their supposed profiles across social media and even other dating platforms to see if your new friend has personal details that are used other places.
 And go slow…there’s no rush to meet (especially if you never meet face-to-face).

 - Is there always an excuse your new friend can’t meet you in person?
 That’s a red flag.

 - Is your new friend seemingly always in some kind of financial trouble and asks for money often?
 That’s also a red flag.

 - Refrain from sending money to someone you haven’t met in person.
 Often, the risks of losing money in these kinds of scams are high because they typically involve wires; if you willingly wire money to an unknown party, there is little recourse to recoup lost cash, as there isn’t much of a paper trail to follow.

 Be careful out there

 When it comes to online dating, it pays to be diligent.
 Especially because doing so can help protect your money and identity from being stolen.
 If you think you’ve been victimized by an e-romance scam, report it to the FTC as soon as possible.
-If you’re an Umpqua Bank customer, you can also contact our Customer Resource Center or use your Go-To app to report suspicious activity.
+If you’re an Umpqua Bank customer, you can also contact our Customer Resource Center to report suspicious activity.